8-K Filings Explained: The Early Warning System for Investors

 Executive Changes – Item 5.02

-- Whether the change was expected or a surprise.
+- Was this expected or a surprise?

-- Any language hinting at disagreement or issues.
+- Any language hinting at disagreement or issues?

 M&A and Major Deals – Items 1.01 and 2.01